-Following a Proof of Concept with Datatonic, one of the UK’s largest retailers uses machine learning and advanced data engineering to predict which of their thousands of brands customers are most likely to purchase‚ boosting operational efficiency and giving their Customer Insights Team on-demand intel.
+One of UK’s largest retailers wanted to predict which of their thousands of brands customers are most likely to buy next.
+Following a Proof of Concept with Datatonic, they are able to use machine learning and advanced data engineering to achieve this, boosting operational efficiency and giving their Customer Insights Team on-demand intel.

 Their Customer Insights Team’s top priorities were improving the company’s marketing activation programs, specifically in personalising product recommendations, and sharing insights with its merchandising, promotions, customer support, and finance departments.